khaors/geocompr/main.md

 - The retrieval of socio-demographic data by downloading gridded German census data (section \@ref(create-census-rasters)).
 - The identification of areas of high population density (metropolitan areas; section \@ref(define-metropolitan-areas)).
 - The download of detailed geographic data (OSM data) for these areas (section \@ref(points-of-interest)).
-- Creating input rasters comparable by means of reclassifaction, and using map algebra to compute a final score where higher scores indicate more favorable locations (section \@ref(identifying-suitable-locations)).
+- Creating input rasters comparable by means of reclassification, and using map algebra to compute a final score where higher scores indicate more favorable locations (section \@ref(identifying-suitable-locations)).

 Note that although we have applied these steps to a specific case study, they could be generalized to many scenarios of store location or public service provision.